 At the Arctic Design store, there is also a welcome range of products (and prices) with something for everyone.
-Jewellery, home decor, textiles, prints, food, clothing and yes – reindeer art – and all in abundance.
+Jewelry, home decor, textiles, prints, food, clothing, and yes – reindeer art – and all in abundance.
 So, be sure to stop by and take a look.
-You never know what will pique your curiosity…
+You never know what will pique your curiosity.

 Quietly tucked away in front of the Arktikum Museum, along with the picturesque shoreline of the Ounasjoki River, is a hidden Arctic garden on a small island spanning seven-hectare.
 While you should visit this charming location just for its quiet solitude and views of the Ounasjoki River, there is also an interesting display of a variety of alpine vegetation species, each of which is uniquely adapted to surviving the harsh northern climate of Lapland and the Arctic.

 There is a reason to visit here every season, from the summer months when you can swim under the midnight sun shining on the beach from the north or in winter when the Arktikum beach is one of the best places in Rovaniemi to see the northern lights.
-In autumn you can see the gorgeous orange and red colours of the changing trees and spring tempt visitors with new life peaking out from the now snow-free ground.
+In autumn, you can see the gorgeous orange and red colors of the changing trees and spring tempt visitors with new life peeking out from the now snow-free ground.